Cross-validated risk scores adaptive enrichment (CADEN) design: Introduction

-With the recent advances in multi-omics technologies, an increasingly large numbers of biomarkers are becoming available.
+With the recent advances in multi-omics technologies, an increasingly large numbers of biomarkers (tens of thousands) are becoming available.
 Several approaches that utilise high-dimensional data have been proposed, such as a family of adaptive signature designs.
 These include developing a signature from high-dimensional data and then using this signature to identify a subgroup of patients who are the most likely to benefit from the treatment.
-For example, the adaptive signature design \cite{freidlin:simon:2005, freidlin:etal:2010} utilises the information from interaction tests between treatment and (separately) each covariate to develop a genetic signature that can identify a subgroup of patients who benefit from the treatment.
+These approaches perform a post hoc analysis of high-dimensional data rather than adaptively enriching the patient population at the interim analysis.
+For example, the adaptive signature design \citep{freidlin:simon:2005, freidlin:etal:2010} utilises the information from interaction tests between treatment and (separately) each covariate to develop a genetic signature that can identify a subgroup of patients who benefit from the treatment.
 In these methods, the development and validation of the signature are performed in a single trial.
 The adaptive signature design of \cite{zhang:etal:2017} approximated the optimal subgroup on the basis of an arbitrary set of baseline covariates.
-Several extensions of the adaptive signature design have been proposed, such as adaptive threshold design, generalised adaptive signature design and adaptive signature design with subgroup plots \cite{antoniou:etal:2016}.
-A compound covariate predictor approach \cite{matsui:2006, matsui:etal:2012, radmacher:etal:2002} and risk scores approach \cite{cherlin:wason:2020} summarise the high-dimensional information into a single score for each patient which is subsequently used for identifying a subgroup of patients who benefit from the treatment. \cite{tian:etal:2014} proposed a method for estimating interaction between covariates and treatment using modified covariates, thus eliminating the need to model the main effect of the covariates.
-However, these approaches perform a $post~hoc$ analysis of high-dimensional data rather than adaptively enriching the patient population at the interim analysis.
+Several extensions of the adaptive signature design have been proposed, such as adaptive threshold design, generalised adaptive signature design and adaptive signature design with subgroup plots \citep{antoniou:etal:2016}.
+A compound covariate predictor approach \citep{matsui:2006, matsui:etal:2012, radmacher:etal:2002} and risk scores approach \citep{cherlin:wason:2020} summarise the high-dimensional information into a single score for each patient which is subsequently used for identifying a subgroup of patients who benefit from the treatment. \cite{tian:etal:2014} proposed a method for estimating interaction between covariates and treatment using modified covariates, thus eliminating the need to model the main effect of the covariates.